php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     // Retrieve all posts that have three or more comments...
     $posts = App\Post::has('comments', '>=', 3)->get();

 Nested `has` statements may also be constructed using "dot" notation.
 For example, you may retrieve all posts that have at least one comment and vote:

-    // Retrieve posts that have at least one comment with votes...
+    // Retrieve all posts that have at least one comment with votes...
     $posts = App\Post::has('comments.votes')->get();

 If you need even more power, you may use the `whereHas` and `orWhereHas` methods to put "where" conditions on your `has` queries.
 These methods allow you to add customized constraints to a relationship constraint, such as checking the content of a comment:

-    // Retrieve posts with at least one comment containing words like foo%
+    // Retrieve all posts with at least one comment containing words like foo%
     $posts = App\Post::whereHas('comments', function ($query) {
         $query->where('content', 'like', 'foo%');
     })->get();

-    // Retrieve posts with at least ten comments containing words like foo%
-    $posts = App\Post::whereHas('comments', function ($query) {
-        $query->where('content', 'like', 'foo%');
-    }, '>=', 10)->get();

 <a name="querying-relationship-absence"></a>
 ### Querying Relationship Absence

 When accessing the records for a model, you may wish to limit your results based on the absence of a relationship.
 For example, imagine you want to retrieve all blog posts that **don't** have any comments.
 To do so, you may pass the name of the relationship to the `doesntHave` and `orDoesntHave` methods:

     $posts = App\Post::doesntHave('comments')->get();

 If you need even more power, you may use the `whereDoesntHave` and `orWhereDoesntHave` methods to put "where" conditions on your `doesntHave` queries.
 These methods allows you to add customized constraints to a relationship constraint, such as checking the content of a comment:

     $posts = App\Post::whereDoesntHave('comments', function ($query) {
         $query->where('content', 'like', 'foo%');
     })->get();

 You may use "dot" notation to execute a query against a nested relationship.
 For example, the following query will retrieve all posts with comments from authors that are not banned:

     $posts = App\Post::whereDoesntHave('comments.author', function ($query) {
         $query->where('banned', 1);
     })->get();

 <a name="counting-related-models"></a>
 ### Counting Related Models

 If you want to count the number of results from a relationship without actually loading them you may use the `withCount` method, which will place a `{relation}_count` column on your resulting models.
 For example:

     $posts = App\Post::withCount('comments')->get();